scrapinghub/splash/docs/scripting-tutorial.rst

 .. note::

-    Splash UI provides an easy way to try scripts: it provides a code editor for Lua and a button to submit a script to ``render.lua``.
+    Splash UI provides an easy way to try scripts: there is a code editor for Lua and a button to submit a script to ``render.lua``.
 Visit http://127.0.0.1:8050/ (or whatever host/port Splash is listening to).